 The Council is responsible for:

-On St Marys and St Martins, the collection of household ‘black bag’ waste that has been properly containerised and presented for collection on the normal collection day.
+On St Marys and St Martins, the collection of household ‘black bag’ waste and recycling that has been properly containerised and presented for collection on the normal collection day.

-On Bryher and St Agnes, to accept household ‘black bag’ waste that has been properly containerised at the waste management sites.
+On Bryher and St Agnes, to accept household ‘black bag’ waste and recycling that has been properly containerised at the waste management sites.

-If you have any queries please contact us by email to firstname.lastname@example.org, or by calling 01720 424316.
+If you have any queries please contact us by email at email@example.com or by calling 01720 424450 (voicemail only).